 From Egypt to Israel (Location, Location, Location!)

-Building on the previous lecture, this talk will continue to discuss the historicity of the Exodus narrative, by reexamining issues that have either been dismissed or neglected by modern scholarship.
-We will consider the biblical phrase “mixed multitude” used to describe the Hebrews who exited Egypt, and will also explore the pharaoh Merneptah’s relationship to the peoples who lived in Canaan.
-Finally, we will look at the origins and identity of the one God that the Israelites started to worship and discuss the question of whether they emigrated from Egypt as the Bible describes, or whether they emerged in Canaan in another manner altogether.
+Continue to explore the historicity of the Exodus narrative by reexamining issues either dismissed or neglected by modern scholarship.
+These include whether the “mixed multitude” of Hebrews actually exited Egypt as described in the Bible, Pharaoh Merneptah’s relationship to the peoples who lived in Canaan, and the origins and identity of the one God that the Israelites started to worship.

 Was King Ahab really so bad?
 The 9th Century in History and Archaeology

 Discover whether archaeological materials and non-biblical inscriptions from the ninth century B.C.E. confirm the biblical narrative or tell a different story.
 Look at three ninth-century inscriptions—the Kurkh Stele, the Mesha Stele, and the Tel Dan Stele.
 Compare the history they describe to the biblical accounts of the reigns of kings Omri and Ahab and to the archaeology of ninth-century Israel.

 Learn about women’s pivotal role in ancient times by looking at the biblical texts and archaeological evidence of the Israelite household.
 Despite limitations placed on women in biblical narratives and laws, their participation in communal life helped shape Israelite and Judahite society.

 Between Israel and Mesopotamia: Archaeology, Art and Myth